-David Milarch is a fourth generation German shade tree farmer who lives in Michigan with two subsequent generations (his two sons and their children) coming up behind him.
+David Milarch is a fourth-generation German shade tree farmer who lives in Michigan.
+Two subsequent generations (his two sons and their children) are coming up behind him.

 The Archangel Ancient Tree Project

-The Archangel Ancient Tree project is a non-profit environmental group whose mission is to capture, clone and replant the genetics of ancient trees in order to save arboriculture.
+The Archangel Ancient Tree project is a non-profit environmental group whose mission is to capture, clone, and replicate ancient trees’ genetics to save arboriculture.

-To speak with Milarch is to listen to a passionate man whose vision is singular and clear – clean up the planet’s air and water and reverse the effects of climate change, by cloning the world’s biggest, oldest trees.
+To speak with Milarch is to listen to a passionate man whose vision is singular and clear.
+Clean up the planet’s air and water and reverse the effects of climate change by cloning the world’s most significant, oldest trees.

-Deforestation has rapidly decimated old-growth forests and it mostly happened before scientists had time to study the genomes and the ecology of the longest living species – ancient trees.
+Deforestation has rapidly decimated old-growth forests.
+It mostly happened before scientists had time to study the genomes and the ecology of the longest-living species – ancient trees.

-There is a vast amount of undiscovered science and ecology that takes place in tree canopies and the roots of great forests.
-In order to understand what we do not know, we have to study what we have left and save what we can.
+A vast amount of undiscovered science and ecology takes place in tree canopies and the roots of great forests.
+To understand what we do not know, we must study what we have left and save what we can.

-Until the mid-nineties, cloning projects of old sequoias had not been successful and the prevailing belief in the scientific community was that the older the tree became, the less likely it would be to create a successful clone.
+Until the mid-nineties, cloning projects of old sequoias had not been successful.
+The prevailing belief in the scientific community was that the older the tree became, the less likely it would be to create a successful clone.
 David Milarch likens the challenge to a 100-year-old woman trying to get pregnant and carry a full-term healthy baby.

-Armed with sheer determination and having no sense of a ‘can’t do’ attitude, David Milarch has experimented with and employed a variety of techniques to coax genetically identical saplings from some of the oldest trees on the planet.
+Armed with sheer determination and having no sense of a ‘can’t do’ attitude, David Milarch has experimented with and employed various techniques to coax genetically identical saplings from some of the oldest trees on the planet.
 He is archiving and replanting these trees and ensuring their genetics cross-pollinate with our existing trees and live on within the newest trees in our ecosystem.

 A Life Line Of David Milarch & The Archangel Ancient Tree Project

-Weeding in the Milarch family shade tree farm and nursery at 10 years old.
+1960 – Weeding in the Milarch family shade tree farm and nursery at ten years old.

-Married Kerry Milarch and built a log cabin home on family land in Copemish, MI.
+1977 – Married Kerry Milarch and built a log cabin home in Copemish, MI on family land.

-Near-death experience and vision to create tree archive
+1991 – Near-death experience and vision to create tree archive.

-First major cloning of a champion tree – The Buckley Elm.
+1994 – First significant cloning of a champion tree – The Buckley Elm.
 Collected by David and Jared Milarch and propagated by Schmidt’s Wholesale Tree Growers in Oregon.

 After planting Red Ash trees at the request of Senator Carl Levin at a 9/11 memorial site at the Pentagon, Milarch was informed that the National Tree Trust was being dismantled and his funding would end a year prematurely.

-Jared Milarch and his team attempted to clone a 4800 year-old Methusula, a bristlecone pine and the oldest known tree in the world.
-The clones didn’t take, but seeds gathered at the same time were successfully grown.
-Bristlecone pine (like many trees) self-pollinate so there remains a chance of a 100 percent genetic match.
+2003 – Jared Milarch and his team attempted to clone Methusula, a 4800-year-old bristlecone pine and the oldest known tree in the world.

+The clones didn’t take, but seeds gathered simultaneously were successfully grown.
+Bristlecone pine (like many trees) self-pollinate, so there remains a chance of a 100 percent genetic match.

-After years of a persistent lack of reliable financial support, the Champion Tree project secured backing from a patron that would allow Milarch to stop searching for funds and instead dedicate resources to building facilities and expanding propagation and collection operations.
+2008 – After years of a persistent lack of reliable financial support, the Champion Tree project secured backing from a patron.
+The funding would allow Milarch to dedicate resources to building facilities and expanding propagation and collection operations.

-With the help of Diana Beresford-Kroeger (an Irish born botanist, medical biochemist and author of “Arboretum America: A Philosophy of the Forest” and other books) the Champion Tree project establishes a list of the first 100 trees from the global forest to be cloned—each of these trees identified as the most important to the ecosystem and life and necessary in case of climate catastrophe.
+2010 – With the help of Diana Beresford-Kroeger (an Irish-born botanist, medical biochemist, and author of “Arboretum America: A Philosophy of the Forest” and other books), the Champion Tree project establishes a list of the first 100 trees from the global forest to be cloned.
+Each of these trees is identified as the most important to the ecosystem and life and necessary in case of climate catastrophe.

-Jim Robbins book about David Milarch, “The Man Who Planted Trees” was published by Speigel & Gau, a division of Random House, but due to a lack of funding at the Archangel Ancient Tree Archive, Milarch and his sons were laid off and the staff of 18 was reduced to just a few people.
+2012 – Jim Robbins’s book about David Milarch, “The Man Who Planted Trees,” was published by Speigel & Gau.
+Due to a lack of funding at the Archangel Ancient Tree Archive, Milarch and his sons were laid off, and the staff of 18 was reduced to just a few people.
 Later in the year, however, an anonymous donor gave Archangel enough money to keep the organization afloat for at least another year.

-The Eden Project in Cornwall, England, lead by Tim Smit, began planning with Archangel to plant old-growth redwoods from the Fieldbrook stump in England as well as another ancient forest restoration project Ireland.
+2014 – The Eden Project in Cornwall, England, led by Tim Smit, began working with Milarch’s team.
+They planned to plant old-growth redwoods from the Fieldbrook stump in England and another ancient forest restoration project in Ireland.

-The champion of each of the 826 tree species in the United States is being cloned.
-And Archangel begins working with five new countries in an effort to clone, plant and help set up facilities to continue saving tree genetics around the world.
+2015 – The champion of each of the 826 tree species in the United States is being cloned.
+Archangel begins working with five new countries to clone, plant, and help set up facilities to continue saving tree genetics worldwide.

-The Archangel Ancient Tree Archive continues to operate as best it can with the resources at hand.
-Milarch estimates that they have about 30 percent of the funding they need at any given time, but they continue to find ways to advance projects worldwide.
-Additionally, the movie rights to David Milarch’s story have been sold and fundraising for a feature length movie about his life and the Archangel Ancient Tree Project is underway.
+The Archangel Ancient Tree Archive continues to operate with the resources at hand as best it can.
+Milarch estimates they have about 30 percent of the funding they need at any given time.
+Despite chronic underfunding, they continue to find ways to advance projects worldwide.
+Additionally, the movie rights to David Milarch’s story have been sold.
+Fundraising for a feature-length movie about his life and the Archangel Ancient Tree Project is underway.

 Images: Don McCullough and Sara Hoover / Interlochen Public Radio